FlavorlessQuark/Advent_of_Code/2015/Readme.md

  - [ ] Scale of Speed:
 	- [ ] Day05: Surely this can be done with only one iteration...
 	- [ ] Day06: Did somebody say [Hash_Table, Blessed Tool of the SpeedSeeker] ?
+	- [ ] Day10: Need to replace in by str for part 2 (number gets too big)

  - [ ] Scale of the Moon:
  	- [ ] Day08: is written more like C. More slithery thinking is required.
 Perhaps a more object oriented approach.